ptvan/ptvan.github.io/research.md

 I enjoy explaining and applying complex ideas.
 I lectured introductory biology to 200 students and mentored 3 undergraduate teams during my PhD, and am currently collaborating with a diverse international team of researchers.
 Outside my research day job, I'm a strong advocate for science literacy, mentoring students from elementary school through PhD, and curating an open [wiki of data science best practices](https://sciwiki.fredhutch.org).

-# Major projects in reverse chronological order
+# Published projects in reverse chronological order

 ### openCyto & ggCyto
 As a postdoc, I helped extend [OpenCyto](http://opencyto.org), an open-source R software framework for gating high-dimensional flow-cytometry and mass-cytometry data.
 I also worked on [ggCyto](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6223365/), an R package that enables ggplot-style plotting of flow- and mass-cytometry datasets.